dalibo/emaj/docs/en/otherFunctions.rst

 	SELECT log_schema, log_table FROM
 		emaj_get_current_log_table(<schema>, <table>);

 The function always returns 1 row.
-If the application table does not currently belong to any tables group, the *log_schema* and *log_table* columns are set to NULL.
+If the application table does not currently belong to any table group, the *log_schema* and *log_table* columns are set to NULL.

 The *emaj_get_current_log_table()* function can be used by *emaj_adm* and *emaj_viewer* E-Maj roles.